TheGrandArchmage/TheGrandArchmage.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is **Silvio Pilato**.
-I am a developer based in the deep south of Italy.
+My name is **Silvio Pilato** and I am a developer based in the deep south of Italy.

 My passion lies on pretty much everything you can transform, _create_ and/or _destroy_.